 Give each student a copy of the question sheet and tell them not to write on the paper until the activity has started.

 Running through each row, elicit from the students the question they need to ask to find someone who they can write in the name column.

 Brainstorm examples of secondary questions which can be asked to find out something more for the extra information column.

 I usually leave a couple of blank rows at the bottom of the question sheet and ask the class to come up with their own ideas for the last two items.

 It’s worth stressing that students need to find only one name for each row.
 Be sure to model the activity because there’s plenty of room for students to misinterpret the instructions.

-When everybody has finished, usually after fifteen to twenty minutes or longer, go through each of the questions and ask students who they found and any extra information they discovered.
+When everybody has finished, usually after 15-20 minutes or longer, go through each of the questions and ask students who they have found and any extra information they have discovered.